barawn/xvcd-anita/README.md

 1) Make sure you have permissions to access the FTDI device.
 2) Make sure ftdi_sio is not loaded (/sbin/rmmod ftdi_sio).

+Licensing:

+"ftdi_xvc_core.c" is licensed CC0 (https://wiki.creativecommons.org/CC0).
+The remaining code is specific to the ANITA project, and has rights reserved.